RyanBabou/Assignments/data structure/Assignment6.md

         Q.head = Q.head + 1
     return x
 4.
-The four O(1)-time procedures to insert elements into and delete elements from both ends of a deque implemented by an array are as follows.
-INSERT_FRONT which checks for overflow, moves the head one step backward, and places the new element at
-Q[head].
-INSERT_REAR which checks for overflow, places the new element at Q[tail], and then moves the tail one step forward (wrapping around if needed).
-DELETE_FRONT which checks for underflow, removes the element at Q[head], and then moves the head one step forward (wrapping around if needed).
-DELETE_REAR which checks for underflow, moves the tail one step backward (wrapping around if needed), and removes the element at Q[tail].
+deque is like a queue that works at both ends.
+With an array and two pointers (head for the front and tail for the rear), you can add or remove items in constant time.
+To insert at the front, first check if it’s full; if not, move the head one step back (wrapping around if needed) and put the item there.
+To insert at the rear, check for overflow, place the item at the tail, then move the tail one step forward.
+To delete from the front, make sure it’s not empty, take out the item at the head, and move the head forward.
+To delete from the rear, check underflow, move the tail one step back, and remove that item.
+Because each step is just a small pointer move and one assignment, all four operations run in O(1) time
 ## Link